Recording Guitar

 Many accessories for guitar include pre-amps, so you might be able to try this improved solution for recording guitar without further expense.
 Look for any guitar accessory (amp-modeler, pedal, drum machine, direct box) with an output labeled "PA Out" or "Line Out".

 Dedicated pre-amps for microphone and guitar are a great alternative.
 They'll provide all the power you'll ever need to drive the Audio-In port.
 Price, features, and power vary widely.
 In general, the best tone comes from pre-amps that use tubes.
 You'll find great units for as little as $50, or you can pay much more for professional rack-mounted units.
 Want to see a sample of what's available?
-Take a look here,
+Take a look here, or see my recommendations below.

 Here's what a typical Powered Audio-In Connection looks like: